Johannes Diderik van der Waals

 Gender: male

-Field: Dutch physicist (1837–1923)
+Field: Dutch theoretical physicist (1837–1923)

 Biography

-Johannes Diderik van der Waals was a Dutch physicist who received the Nobel Prize in Physics in 1910 "for his work on the equation of state for gases and liquids".
+Johannes Diderik van der Waals was a Dutch theoretical physicist who received the Nobel Prize in Physics in 1910 "for his work on the equation of state for gases and liquids".
 Van der Waals started his career as a schoolteacher.
 He became the first physics professor of the University of Amsterdam when its status was upgraded to Municipal University in 1877.

 Read more on Wikipedia →